ibm-cloud-docs/satellite/debug-storage.md

 ### ST0033 error message
 {: #st0033}

-Updating an assignment, created for a cluster, to cluster group(s) is not supported.
-Run `ibmcloud sat storage assignment rm` to remove the assignment and create new assignment with cluster group(s).
+Updating a cluster assignment to cluster groups is unsupported.
+Remove it with `ibmcloud sat storage assignment rm` and re-create it with cluster groups.
 {: shortdesc}

 Error type: Bad request